adembudak/CMakeForImGui/README.md

 ```cmake
 cmake_dependent_option(example_sdl2_opengl3 "" OFF "examples AND sdl2 AND opengl3" OFF)
 ```
 The `example_sdl2_opengl3` option will be available only when the `examples` option and the corresponding backends (`sdl2` and `opengl3`) are `ON`.
-This is true for all the other examples.
-No install rules are written for example programs.
+The same is true for all the other examples.
+No install rules are written for example programs and they're all `OFF` by default.

 Following projects are also supported: